Taiwan and US officials expected Pelosi to visit Taiwan

 California Democratic Representative Judy Chu, the first Chinese-American woman elected to Congress, said she “always supported Taiwan.”

 But when asked if the Taiwan trip now would send the wrong message, Chu said, “You can look at it two ways.
-One is that relations are very strained at the moment.
-But on the other hand, you can say maybe it was when he also needs to show strength and support.” .
+The first is that relations are very tense at the moment.
+But on the other hand, you can say maybe this is when Taiwan also needs To show strength and support.

 When asked her opinion, she said, “I leave it to those who will make that decision.”